RR0327/Campus-Events-Hub/README.md

   <img src="CEMS.png" width="300" alt="Campus Event Management System Logo">
 </p>

-## <h1 align="center"> 🎓 Campus Event Management System (CEMS) </h1>
+## <h1 align="center"> Campus Event Management System (CEMS) </h1>

 Campus Event Management System (CEMS) is a modern, full-stack **University Event Management System**.
 It empowers students to register for events and enables club admins to create, manage, and monitor events — all in a beautifully designed, mobile-responsive platform.

-🚀 Built with:
+Built with:

 - **Frontend**: HTML, CSS, Bootstrap, JavaScript
 - **Backend**: Django (Python)
 - **Database**: sqlite3

 ---

-## ✨ Key Features
+## Key Features

-- *Custom Dashboard Navigation*:
+- _Custom Dashboard Navigation_:
   Smart login directs students and club admins to their personalized dashboards.

-- *Event Enrollment Made Simple*:
+- _Event Enrollment Made Simple_:
   Students can easily browse and sign up for campus activities of interest.

-- *Event Creation Suite for Admins*:
+- _Event Creation Suite for Admins_:
   Club admins can set up new events with comprehensive details like title, description, date, capacity, and visuals.

-- *Capacity Management System*:
+- _Capacity Management System_:
   Events automatically close registrations when the participant limit is reached.

-- *Dynamic Participation Status*:
+- _Dynamic Participation Status_:
   Events show live status indicators indicating whether they are "Open" or "Closed."

-- *Chronological Event Organization*:
+- _Chronological Event Organization_:
   Events are sorted into upcoming and past categories for easy access.

-- *Smart Notifications & Extras*:
+- _Smart Notifications & Extras_:

-• *Registration Confirmation Emails*: Confirms successful sign-ups by sending emails and OTPs.
+• _Registration Confirmation Emails_: Confirms successful sign-ups by sending emails and OTPs.

-• *Countdown Timers for Anticipation*: Real-time countdowns to the event start date.
+• _Countdown Timers for Anticipation_: Real-time countdowns to the event start date.

-• *Digital Ticketing via QR Codes*: Generates QR codes for event entry.
+• _Digital Ticketing via QR Codes_: Generates QR codes for event entry.

-• *Pre-Event Approval Process*: Requires administrative consent before events are published.
+• _Pre-Event Approval Process_: Requires administrative consent before events are published.

-• *User-Friendly Cancellation Option*: Allows students to withdraw from events if necessary.
+• _User-Friendly Cancellation Option_: Allows students to withdraw from events if necessary.

-• *Event Discovery Tools*: Search by event or club names and filter by categories.
+• _Event Discovery Tools_: Search by event or club names and filter by categories.

-• *Responsive Interface Design*: Adaptable layout for optimal viewing on any device.
+• _Responsive Interface Design_: Adaptable layout for optimal viewing on any device.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ```
 | Frontend   | Backend    | Database |